-Within a call centre specifically, call centre quality assurance ensures that there is a continual monitoring of agent performance, assessments of customer interactions, and driving improvements based on insights.
+Within a call centre specifically, contact centre QA ensures that there is a continual monitoring of agent performance, assessments of customer interactions, and driving improvements based on insights.

 In an environment where a single call can alter a customer’s impression of an entire brand, optimising performance in call centres has become an increasingly important focus for businesses.
 Quality management helps ensure that every customer interaction meets the required standard and stays aligned with business goals and objectives.

 The key components of call centre quality management systems

 Any effective call centre QM system should look to ensure that best practices are consistently implemented during customer-agent interactions.
 This requires call centre managers to incorporate several essential elements within their QM systems.
 Let’s take a look at some of these in detail.

 The capture of all customer-agent interactions

 Call recording has long been an integral part of quality management, but the legacy concept of random sampling leaves a lot to be desired.
 Analysing 100% of customer calls is the only way to comprehensively measure the quality of agent performance and identify areas for improvement.

 Recording calls alone isn’t enough.
 Every recording needs to be stored and easily accessible for playback.
 If calls are stored without searching or filtering functionality, they will likely never be reviewed or analysed.
 Recordings can be used for quality control, continuous evaluation, and within training procedures for new recruits.

 An even more comprehensive approach is needed in a contact centre environment that supports multiple customer communication channels, like live chat, social media messaging, or email.
 Contact centre QM systems need to capture and analyse customer interactions across all these channels to ensure quality and drive improvements.